IoTpower/esp8266-ard-sniff/README.md

 ### Second step

-Clone the Arduino support of the WeMos D1 mini board into the Arduino Sketchbook (see Arduino IDE – Tools – Preferences for Sketchbook path):
+Clone the Arduino support of the WeMos D1 mini board into the Arduino Sketchbook (see Arduino IDE: ``Tools – Preferences`` for Sketchbook path):

 ```
 cd hardware